Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 Where you go next is up to you, but I'd honestly love to hear about it.

-Fio's Quest has a Discord server, see the description, on which you'll find a community of wonderful, supportive people.
+Fio's Quest has a Discord server, on which you'll find a community of wonderful, supportive people.

 Let us know what learning resources you're using, or what apps or tools you're building.